Where Neutrality Stops and Reality Begins: Why Considering Identity is Vital to Lead and Class Counsel Selection

 JOTWELL (2018)

-Melissa D. Mortazavi, Professional Responsibility as a Limitation on Executive Power (reviewing Bruce Green and Rebecca Roiphe, Can the President Control the Department of Justice?), 2018 JOTWELL: J. THINGS WE LIKE 1 (2018).
+Melissa Mortazavi, Professional Responsibility as a Limitation on Executive Power (reviewing Bruce Green and Rebecca Roiphe, Can the President Control the Department of Justice?), 2018 JOTWELL: J. THINGS WE LIKE 1 (2018).